LeeroyHannigan/DynamoDB-ItemSizeCalculator/README.md

 Utility tool to gain item size information for DynamoDB JSON items to understand capacity consumption and ensure items are under the 400KB DynamoDB limit.

+DynamoDB SDK's can cater for both DDB-JSON or Native JSON.
+This package can be used to calculate both.
+By default it uses DDB-JSON but you can alter the methods to take Native JSON by passing a bool `true` value as a parameter to the method:
+`CalculateSize(item, true)`

 ![](https://www.cdata.com/blog/articles/20191018-dynamodb-performance-0.png)

 ## Installation